IMPACTASSETS 50™

 Firm Overview

 Boston Impact Initiative (BII) is a nonprofit impact investing fund working to build financial, social and political power for entrepreneurs of color.
 We do this by investing in the people, places and social enterprises that share our vision of an equitable economy and need access to catalytic, integrated capital.
-Over the last nine years, we have pioneered how to deploy integrated capital — financial, knowledge, social and political capital — to regenerative local enterprises owned and controlled by communities of color.
+Over the last decade, we have pioneered how to deploy a mix of integrated capital — financial, knowledge, social and political capital — to regenerative local enterprises owned and controlled by communities of color.
 We’re also transforming the impact investing field through field-building and investor education so that economic and racial justice becomes integral to any community-based investment strategy.
 Our community-based model offers a system-changing approach for those working to close the racial wealth divide and catalyze power in communities of color.

 Years of Operation: 5 – 9 years